IsItLucas/godot_easy_fullscreen/README.md

 ## Features 🎛️📦🖱️
 - Configurable shortcut to toggle fullscreen mode.
 - Easily enable or disable the fullscreen shortcut.
-- Accessible settings via the Project Settings tab.
+- Fullscreen lock system with multiple modes.
 - Signals emitted when fullscreen mode changes.
-- Fullscreen lock system with multiple modes.
 - Signals emitted when the lock mode changes.

 ## Installation 📥📂🔧